Simonhajd/Sticktility/journal.md

 June 12:

-I first tried to make an "Explosion" animation of my finihsed device to put onto my readme/journal soon.
+I first tried to make an "Explosion" animation of my finished device to put onto my readme/journal soon.
 I fixed my BOM to include all the parts on the build, and I started on some other modules.
 I researched GNSS vs GPS etc.. and I landed on including a GNSS module.
 Then I came up with another amazing idea of a "Node" - or a secondary device, that can send data to the main device over LoRa.
 I picked out the parts required for that, and did the schematic, and started on the pcb.
 I got good progress on the pcb too. called it project "Nodes"

 https://github.com/user-attachments/assets/a90baea8-45bc-493b-a78d-f2a4c1781ec6